informatics-isi-edu/ermrestjs/README.md

 1. create a new branch and make your updates to the code in the branch (avoid changing master branch directly);
 2. do your own quality assurance;
-3. update the API documentation (running `make all` will take care of that);
+3. update the documentations(Please refer to [How to update documentations page](docs/dev-docs/update-docs.md) for more information);
 4. update the unit tests (if applicable);
 5. make sure there are no warnings or errors from static analysis programs (`make all` should be free of warnings and errors);
 6. make sure you can deploy your code without any issues (`make install` should not fail);
 7. make sure that all tests are passing before submitting the request (`make test` should be free of errors);
 8. make your pull request, assign it to yourself, and ask someone to review your code.
   - Try to provide as much information as you can on your PR.
 Explain the issues that the PR is fixing, and the changes that you've done in the PR.
   - Provide examples if applicable.
   - Resolve the conflicts with master before merging the code (and go through the process of making sure documentation and tests are good to go).